-- For associate degrees, attainment of a minimum of 60-67 semester hours of credit, at least 18 of which must be earned in attendance at Harper College and be in courses numbered 100 or above.
+- 1. For associate degrees, attainment of a minimum of 60-67 semester hours of credit, at least 18 of which must be earned in attendance at Harper College and be in courses numbered 100 or above.
 For certificates of completion, 50 percent of required credit hours must be earned at Harper.
 Up to two hours credit in physical education activity courses (100 level) may be included as free electives in the minimum 60 required hours for an associate degree, excluding the AGS degree.
-A maximum of four semester hours of Independent Study credit may be included as free electives in the minimum 60 required hours for an associate degree. - 2.
-Attainment of a minimum cumulative grade point average of 2.0 for all work required for the associate in arts and the associate in science, associate in fine arts, associate in general studies and associate in engineering science degrees.
-Attainment of a minimum grade point average of 2.0 for any applicable course work for the associate in applied science degree and certificate programs. - Requirement of 60 hours must be in courses numbered 100 or above for the degrees of associate in arts, associate in science, associate in fine arts, associate in general studies or associate in engineering science.
-(Courses below 100 level may be used only where an AAS program allows.)
+A maximum of four semester hours of Independent Study credit may be included as free electives in the minimum 60 required hours for an associate degree. - In order to earn an associates degree, you must attain a minimum cumulative grade point average (GPA) of 2.0 Attainment of a minium GPA of 2.0 for any applicable course work is required for all certificate programs. - Requirement of 60 hours must be in courses numbered 100 or above for the degrees of associate in arts, associate in science, associate in fine arts, associate in general studies or associate in engineering science.
+(Courses below 100 level may be used only where an AAS program allows.) - 4.
+Fulfillment of appropriate associate degree requirements as listed in the College Catalog at the time the student first enrolled or any catalog thereafter except for courses no longer offered.
+Effective Fall 2009, students have a maximum of 10 years to complete requirements from the catalog edition under which they first enrolled.
+Students who do not complete requirements within 10 years must upgrade to the next available catalog edition.
+Students may choose to upgrade to a more recent catalog edition at any time; however, curricular degree requirements of more than one catalog edition cannot be combined to complete degree requirements without the written permission of the Vice President of Academic Affairs or designee.